jgori-ouistiti/CoopIHC/CONTRIBUTING.md

 to install the dependencies.
 More information on (poetry's website)[https://python-poetry.org/].

 When new dependencies are added (even dev dependencies), make sure to update not only the TOML file (`poetry add package`) but also the `requirements.txt`to make sure that the automatic PR checks pass (`poetry export -f requirements.txt --output requirements.txt --dev --without-hashes`).
+Finally, run `poetry build` copy the `setup.py` to the root since those will be used by the VMs to install the necessary dependencies.

 # Publishing to (Test)PyPI with poetry